Discover more from The Hell Project

 The good news is that God can be known and has made himself known through Jesus and through his word.
 We do not need to pick and choose ideas to create a God.
 Who God is, isn't down to my own emotions and ideas.
 Though God may be mysterious in that his ways are not our own and we may not always understand what he is doing, he is not a mystery in that we can pick and choose what we think about him.
 God has revealed himself through Jesus the word who became flesh and dwelt among us (see John 1:14).

 "John to the seven churches that are in Asia: Grace to you and peace from him who is and who was and who is to come, and from the seven spirits who are before his throne, and from Jesus Christ the faithful witness, the firstborn of the dead, and the ruler of kings on earth."
 Revelation 1:4-5

 You are not the intended audience of the book.
-Yes the bible is relevant to you and I, but we are not the initial audience.
-We need to read this book with an awareness that our cultural and modern inclinations are foreign to the mind of the author.
+Yes the bible is relevant to you and I, but we are not the initial intended audience.
+We need to read this book with an awareness that our cultural and modern inclinations are foreign to the mind of the author, and his are foreign to us.
 Interpretation of any scripture is a deep dive into cross-cultural studies and we need to be aware of the filters or lenses we might read scripture through.
 John is writing to seven churches in Asia Minor (see map).
 We may be able to apply what he writes to our lives today but we can only do that once we have worked out what the original audience understood John to be saying first.
 There will be more on this as we go.

-John's structure to introduce his letter isn't foreign to the New Testament.
+John's structure to introduce his letter isn't new to the New Testament.
 Paul begins his letters in similar ways: